drubinstein/pokerl/content/docs/chapter-2/policy/index.md

 For training, we adopted the [on-policy](https://towardsdatascience.com/on-policy-v-s-off-policy-learning-75089916bc2f/) algorithm [Proximal Policy Optimization](https://en.wikipedia.org/wiki/Proximal_policy_optimization) (PPO).
 PPO supports vectorized environments well and there is a large amount of online code examples surrounding it.

 We tried to keep the policy itself simple.
-We wanted a policy that
+We wanted a policy that:

 - Could have some way of processing sequential (time) data.
 - Was small for faster training.